 Step 1: Market research and idea validation

 This discovery stage involves analyzing the target market and competitors, identifying user needs and their personas, and validating the core product idea.
-The goal is to gather insights to inform the SaaS application development process and ensure the solution addresses a real problem.
+The goal is to gather customer insights to inform the SaaS application development process and ensure the solution addresses a real problem.

 Expert tip: Conduct a "smoke test" by creating a simple landing page for your MVP idea and driving traffic to it.
 Measure conversion metrics to validate initial interest before investing heavily in development.